BigCoke233/How-To-Answer-Questions-The-Smart-Way/README-en.md

 ### Syntactic statements

-No matter how bad the language is, people will definitely speak it.
-As long as the solution is concisely described in clear sentences, it is concise and concise, and it is not necessary to save the necessary parts.
+No matter how bad the l is, people will definitely speak it.
+As long as the solution is concisely described in clear sentences, it is concise and concise, and it is necessary to save the unnecessary parts.
 Also pay attention to the ambiguity of the sentence.
-Note that you are describing the solution, not writing a literary work.
+Note that you are describing the solution, not writing a poem.

 ### Terminology

 If the other party has a certain foundation, please use professional terms as much as possible.
 This will make the expression more accurate, concise and powerful.
 At this time, you don't need to think too much about whether the other party understands the word correctly, just make sure you use the word correctly.

-Sometimes there are multiple expressions of the same thing.
-For example, an inline element can be called both an inline element and an inline element.
+If the other party has a certain foundation, please use professional terms as muSometimes there are multiple expressions of the same thing.
+For example, an Chinese dog can be called both a dirt dog and a Chinese Garden Dogt.
 At this time, we should try to choose a vocabulary that can be quickly understood by the other party, which is usually a more popular expression.
-"Inline elements" are more commonly used than "inline elements".
-When you want to use them, selecting "inline elements" will make the expression clearer.
+"Dirt dog" are more commonly used than "Chinese Garden Dog".
+But when you want to use them, selecting "Chinese Garden Dog" will make the expression clearer.

 When necessary, use English nouns to express their meanings more accurately, because many nouns are translated from English, it will inevitably cause ambiguity, such as the Flex layout in front-end design, and not many people will use it Call it "flexible layout".
-Not only can English be used more accurately, but it can also be more concise and powerful.
+Not only can English be used more accurately, but it can also be more concise and clearly.

 ### Pay attention to punctuation

 Many ambiguities are caused by punctuation.
-Think about why there is such an "oxford comma".
+Think about why there is such a "functuation".
 You don't have to use every punctuation mark in a sentence with 100% accuracy.
 You just need to ensure that this sentence is not understood by others.
 You can even use only commas and periods in a sentence.

 If you really hate punctuation and annoying, and find it difficult to switch input methods just to type the correct symbols, why not try to replace them with spaces or newlines?
 Although I do not recommend this approach.